Whole-Site SSL is now available for $9/mo.

 In practical terms, yes.
 Whole-Site SSL works on these platforms, starting at the version numbers and release dates indicated:

 Server Name Indication (SNI), the technology which allows us to offer affordable Whole-Site SSL, was made available in 2007.
 Browsers from before 2006 do not support SNI, including Internet Explorer on Windows XP.
-Because its usage is so low, and because Microsoft ended support for Windows XP four years ago (in April 2014), we are confident in our decision to use SNI.
+Because its usage is so low, and because Microsoft ended support for Windows XP five years ago (in April 2014), we are confident in our decision to use SNI.

 We offer exclusive discounts and programs for Safeco & Liberty Mutual agents.